davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 - *"Sócrates went to the grassroots to call for a vote for Soares\"*

 Analysing a large number of these types of relationships over time allows for various studies, for example: finding out which are the major communities of support or opposition depending on the governments in power, or finding the major alliances and oppositions and their dynamics.

 You can also explore an individual personality over time, for example by comparing the relationships of support or opposition before taking office in a particular public position with the relationships after taking office, or to see which relationships of support have suddenly emerged.

 A database collating news stories expressing relationships of support or opposition between political personalities can be used to quickly assemble a collection of news stories containing or involving specific personalities and political parties, for example, to assist in an investigative journalism task.

 Having an automatic method for extracting relationships and being able to apply it to a collection of data covering long periods of time would make it possible to realise the examples described above.

 In this paper we present a method for extracting relationships of support or opposition between political personalities and describe the results of applying it to a news collection covering a period of around 25 years.

-During the relationship extraction process, we linked the political personalities involved with their Wikidata identifier [@MKGGB2018], thus enriching the relationship with information associated with the personality (e.g. political affiliation, public offices held, legislatures, family relationships, etc.).
+During the relationship extraction process, we linked the political personalities involved with their Wikidata identifier[^20](@MKGGB2018), thus enriching the relationship with information associated with the personality (e.g. political affiliation, public offices held, legislatures, family relationships, etc.).

 All the relationships extracted are represented in the form of semantic triples following the Resource Description Framework (RDF) standard [@schreiber2014primer].
 The political personalities involved, represented by their Wikidata identifier, are linked through a relationship of opposition or support represented by the news item that supports the relationship.
 This structure thus gives rise to a semantic graph, making it possible to formulate SPARQL queries [@2013sparql] involving the Wikidata information associated with each personality and the relationships extracted from the news headlines, for example: